 Most hosting is pretty cheap, and all it has to do is hold your website files, right?
 So it’s pretty much all the same?

-All those folks that tried visiting won’t get anyway, which is embarrassing for the perception it creates.
-And if ad dollars inspired their click, it’s wasted ad spend.
+All those folks that tried visiting won’t get anywhere, which is embarrassing for the perception it creates.
+And if you’d spent advertising dollars to get their click, it’s wasted ad spend.

 Your website can be the digital face of your brand, but only when it’s working correctly.
 In summary, choosing a reliable web host is as important as the content within the site itself.